 The electronic publication is made on a semi-annual basis, on the last working day of the months of March and September.
 A link to the most recent communications is inserted into the database, which indicates the communications that were received by WIPO during the six months previous to the most current publication.
 The date of publication is considered to constitute the date of receipt of the communication by individual States party to the Paris Convention and any other party bound to apply Article 6ter of the Paris Convention.

 There does not appear to be any procedure by which any publication may be investigated, examined, or challenged.
 In this regard the inclusion within the database bears similarity to registrations in jurisdictions that do not subject trademark registrations to an investigatory process.
 The Working Group notes that UDRP panels have typically found trademark registrations that are automatic or unexamined (such as US state registrations as opposed to US federal registrations) are not owed the same deference under the UDRP as examined registrations.
-By stating its position above, the Working Group is not intending to alter existing UDRP jurisprudence or suggesting that the pre-existing standards used by UDRP panelists with regards to the recognition of trademarks obtained via an automated or unexamined process be altered in any manner.
+By stating its position above regarding acceptance of Article 6ter notification as a basis for IGO standing, the Working Group is not intending to alter existing UDRP jurisprudence or suggesting that the pre-existing standards used by UDRP panelists with regard to the recognition of trademarks obtained via an automated or unexamined process be altered in any manner.

 Recommendation #3: The Working Group does not recommend that any specific changes be made to the substantive grounds under the UDRP or URS upon which a complainant may file and succeed on a claim against a respondent (e.g. as listed in Section 4(a)(i) – (iii) of the UDRP).
 However, the Working Group proposes that the Policy Guidance document referred to in Recommendation #2 includes a further recommendation that UDRP and URS panelists should take into account the limitation enshrined in Article 6ter(1)(c) of the Paris Convention in determining whether a registrant against whom an IGO has filed a complaint registered and used the domain name in bad faith.